diskoverdata/diskover-community/README.md

 $ cd /path/you/want/to/crawl
 $ sudo python /path/to/diskover.py
 ```
-For Windows, run CygWin terminal as administrator and then run diskover.

 **Defaults for crawl with no flags is to index from . (current directory) and files >0 MB and 0 days modified time.
 Empty files are skipped.
 Use -h to see cli options.**